f-ouimet/CppNES-Emulator/README.md

-# AnotherCPPNESEmu
+# CppNES-Emulator
-Yet another C++ NES emulator using SDL3
+A C++ NES emulator using SDL3 for rendering.